What Dogs Come From Tibet? All About Tibetan Dog Breeds

 Tibetan Spaniels are happy and highly affectionate, often greeting you by jumping on your lap or licking your face.
 They are a very social breed, so they need regular contact with humans.
 They do not like to be left alone for long periods.
 In Tibet, they were the companion dogs of the Tibetan monks.

-Legend says that the Tibetan Spaniel dogs used to sleep in the beds with the monks to keep Tibetan monks beds warm.
-The Tibetan monks called them “little lions” because they looked like the Tibetan Spaniel dogs reminded them of the Chinese foo dogs or Chinese guardian lions.
+Legend says that the Tibetan Spaniel dogs used to sleep in the beds with the monks to keep the monks’ beds warm.
+The Tibetan monks called them “little lions” because they looked like the Tibetan Spaniel dogs, reminding them of the Chinese foo dogs or guardian lions.

 Shih Tzu